 - Create clear goals and rewards for the employees: Motivated and engaged employees can be rewarded if they have clear goals that they can work towards.
 Having a transparent policy for progression and promotion offers the staff an opportunity to measure their performance.

 - Protect Employees’ Mental Health: Your employees could experience mental health problems due to various reasons – whether personal or professional.
 Poor mental health can often lead to stress and sick leaves.
-It also leads to disruptions at work, unequal distribution of work, and a drop in productivity.
-It negatively impacts other employees and your business.
-Talking about mental health can go a long way towards helping employees feel supported and happy at work.

 - Promote Diversity culture: A diverse workforce yields many, many impressive business benefits too.
 Not only does a diverse workforce make it easier to attract your industry’s best and brightest, but it also increases productivity and profits.